Ports

 Add a cloud server or a Managed Kubernetes cluster node to a subnet via a port

-A cloud server can be added to a private subnet, a global router subnet, or a public subnet after the server has been created.
+After creation, a cloud server can be added to a private subnet, a global router subnet, or a public subnet.
 A Managed Kubernetes cluster node can be added to a private subnet or a global router subnet.

 To do this, you need to add a port to the server or node.